tabiosg/big-two/src/README.md

 ## Reference

 Reference has all the information about the image components of the website and sets them on start.

 ---

-## Sort

-Sort imports Card, Rank, and Suit.
-It has the Card comparator functions that are used for sorting.

----